Programmer-Network/Programmer-Network-Kubernetes/README.md

 **Why**: To establish a strong foundational knowledge of Kubernetes and to set up a K3s cluster on Raspberry Pi units.
 The focus is to learn Kubernetes thoroughly and experiment with its various features.

-**Goal**: By the end of this journey, aim to have the capability to rapidly instantiate new development environments and expose them to the external world with equal ease.
+**Goal**: By the end of this journey, aim to have the capability to rapidly instantiate new development and production environments and expose them to the external world with equal ease.

 ## Table of Contents
 - [Introduction & Theoretical Foundations](#introduction--theoretical-foundations)